andifalk/secure-development-on-kubernetes/README.md

 * Amazon AWS with [EKS](https://aws.amazon.com/eks)
 * Google Cloud with [GKE](https://cloud.google.com/kubernetes-engine)

-#### Google GKE

-The [gke-provisioning](gke-provisioning) directory contains scripts to create a kubernetes cluster on google cloud.
+The [gke-provisioning](gke-provisioning) directory contains scripts to create a kubernetes cluster on google cloud GKE.
 There is also a script to update the cluster to enable pod security policy.

 To use the scripts you must have google cloud cli installed and be logged in